SciML/DiffEqDocs.jl/docs/src/features/diffeq_arrays.md

 # DiffEq-Specific Array Types

 In many cases, a standard array may not be enough to fully hold the data for a model.
-Many of the solvers in DifferentialEquations.jl allow you to solve problems on `AbstractArray` types which allow you to extend the meaning of an array.
+Many of the solvers in DifferentialEquations.jl (only the native Julia methods) allow you to solve problems on `AbstractArray` types which allow you to extend the meaning of an array.
 This page describes some of the `AbstractArray` types which can be helpful for modeling differential equations problems.

 ## ArrayPartitions